codesyntax/volto-cookiebot/README.md

 ## Installation

-Add `@codesyntax/volto-cookiebot` to your project dependencies and to the `addons` list.
+Add `volto-cookiebot` to your project dependencies and to the `addons` list.

 ## Configuration